zxc916684603/ecs/intl.en-US/Images/Select an image.md

 ## Region {#section_okd_bqv_hhb .section}

 Images are regional resources.
 An image that is used to create instances must belong to the same region as the instances.
-For example, if you create an instance in China North 2, you can use images only in China North 2.
+For example, if you create an instance in China \(Beijing\), you can use images only in China \(Beijing\).
 For more information, see [Regions and zones](../../../../reseller.en-US/General Reference/Regions and zones.md#).

 To create an instance by using an image located in a different region, you must first copy the image to the current region.
 For more information, see [Copy images](Copy imagesEN-US_TP_9699.dita#concept_a3m_5dm_xdb).